Master of Public Administration

 We are fully accredited by the Network of the Schools of Public Policy, Affairs and Administration (NASPAA).
 Program governance and admissions decisions are made by all core faculty in the M.P.A. program.

-The M.P.A. program at The Graduate School of the College of Charleston is designed to provide the following:
+The M.P.A. program at The Graduate School of the University of Charleston, South Carolina is designed to provide the following:

 - A carefully structured core curriculum that focuses on the major components of modern public management.